 As always, if there is an urgent concern, parents should not feel they have to wait until the next Parental Engagement Evening.
 Contact the school as soon as you can so that we can address the issue immediately.

 ‘Lutterworth Sixth’, our dedicated Sixth Form building, is designed to meet every need of our students.
-Our Sixth Form students have exclusive access to a variety of social and study spaces as well as access to subject specialist facilities featured in and beyond Lutterworth Sixth itself.
+As a Lutterworth Sixth student, you will have exclusive access to a variety of social and study spaces as well as access to subject specialist facilities featured in and beyond Lutterworth Sixth itself.

-As a student at Lutterworth Sixth, you have exclusive access to ‘The Brew House’, our onsite Costa Coffee shop situated in our canteen which extends into a large outdoor seating area.
-Here you can enjoy a variety of food options and enjoy that all important downtime during your college day.
+As a student at Lutterworth Sixth, you will have exclusive access to ‘The Brew House’, our onsite Costa Coffee shop situated in our canteen which extends into a large outdoor seating area.
+Here students can enjoy a variety of food options and use the social times of the day in a comfortable and inclusive setting.

-Lutterworth Sixth also features a recently updated computer suite as well as the Sixth Form Study Centre, available to use throughout the day.
-To accommodate our growing Sixth Form, we also have a larger study space located above our college library in ‘Q Zone’, available to any Sixth Form students looking for a productive place to study during non contact periods.
+Lutterworth Sixth also features the Sixth Form Study Centre, available to use throughout the day.
+To accommodate our growing Sixth Form, we also have a larger study space located above our college library (also available for Sixth Form study) in ‘Q Zone’, available to any Sixth Form students looking for a productive place to study during non contact periods.

 In addition to our social and study spaces, we are also very proud of the specialised subject facilities we offer at Lutterworth Sixth.
 These include: